-Acquisition in the banking sector
+Acquisitions in the banking sector

-The Hungarian Competition Authority (GVH) authorised Volksbank Zrt.
+The Hungarian Competition Authority (GVH) granted authorisation to Wallis Zrt. for the acquisition of WestLB Hungaria Bank Zrt.
+The GVH also authorised Volksbank Zrt.
 Hungary to buy up the assets and liabilities constituting the portfolio of the Hungarian Branch of BNP Paribas.